Particle Emitters

 Three similar particle emitters with different Texture assets

-• Use images in .png format with a background that is transparent.
+If you're creating an image to use as a particle texture, it's best to use .png format with a transparent background.
 If your texture is grayscale with no alpha channel, try setting the particle emitter's LightEmission property to 1 to hide the darker regions.

 To insert an image into a particle emitter: